billhhh/ShaSpec/README.md

 pip install -r requirements.txt
 ```

-For more requirements, please refer to requirements.txt
+For more requirements, please refer to requirements.txt.
+I've also uploaded a conda env file environment.yml, so you can use any of them as you like.

 ## Data Preparation